tst2005/mom/README.md

 It's short, easy to remember, easy to call (`require "mom"`) Search resulsts with `mom.lua` or `lua mom` on github and google show me that nothing seems exists.

+# What is the plan to conquer the world ?

+Mainly :
+ * a default class system
+ * many different other class system
+ * a system to manage different implementation for a common API
+ * env compat
+ * bit module compat
+ * strict module

+After :
+ * json module
+ * ... and more ...
+ * minifing the result...

 ## License